 Your starter for 10, Wokingham frequently pops up in surveys as one of the best places to live in the UK – good for wellbeing and your wallet.
 It’s a pretty market town that’s undergone a big regeneration project, with good transport links, excellent schools, a high street of independent and small chain shops, surrounded by countryside.
 Tick, tick, tick.

-A mix of high street and independents but among the Pizza Expresses and Zizzis, there’s London export Gail’s Bakery and the Sodero Lounge.
+A mix of high street and independents.
+Among the Pizza Expresses and Zizzis, you’ll find Pán Restaurant – one the most of exciting restaurants in Berkshire serving Asian tapas.
+We’re also loving new kids on the block Hamlet, Chalk and RYND.
 Grazing boards are a go-go at Sit and Sip, Bar 56 and gin palace The Leafy Elephant.
-The Dog & Duck and The Walter Arms hit the spot for gastropub food and a glass of Gavi.
+You’ll also fine London export Gail’s Bakery and the Sodero Lounge.
+Looking for a gastropub food and a glass of Gavi?
+Our favourite right now is The Greyhound in Finchampstead and The Dog & Duck in Emmbrook.
 For serious fine dining, head to nearby Shinfield and tickle your Michelin star tastebuds at L’Ortolan.

 It’s got a boutique vibe.
-Bush Walk has two stunning jewellers: Rococo Jewellery and Strange The Jeweller and interiors shop Maison Rustic, while Peach Place has seen a record store, Oliver Bonas and Waterstone’s pop up.
-On the fringe of town is Holme Grange Craft Village with its eclectic mix of businesses selling everything from sweets to sewing classes and Muddy Award-winning Gilded Hair.
+Bush Walk has two stunning jewellers: Rococo Jewellery and Strange The Jeweller and interiors shop Maison Rustic, while Peach Place has seen a record store, Oliver Bonas and Waterstone’s.
+On the fringe of town is Holme Grange Craft Village with its eclectic mix of indies selling everything from sweets to sewing classes and Muddy Award-winning Gilded Hair to get your do done.
 If you need a high street fix, head to nearby The Lexicon Bracknell and give your credit card a battering in Fenwicks.

 AVERAGE HOUSE PRICE